 The trend towards ever bigger cruise ships has left something of a gap in the middle of the market and Regent Seven Seas is one of the operators that has capitalised best in providing what might be described as mid-sized ships.
-Accommodating between 490 and 750 guests, its four ships are fairly small by modern standards but are still able to provide a decent range of facilities in comfortable surroundings.
-The Explorer, Mariner, Navigator and Voyager are all-suite ships and offer a high end all-inclusive experience at a more sedate pace of life than you tend to find on bigger resort ships.
+Accommodating between 490 and 750 guests, its five ships are fairly small by modern standards but are still able to provide a decent range of facilities in comfortable surroundings.
+The Explorer, Mariner, Navigator, Voyager and soon to be launched Splendor are all-suite ships and offer a high end all-inclusive experience at a more sedate pace of life than you tend to find on bigger resort ships.

 Like many of the other all-inclusive operators, Regent Seven Seas' pricing is very much at the premium end of the market, but it prides itself on offering value through the quality of its service and the amount of extras which are available to guests at no extra cost.

 As such, it is one of a select group of smaller ultra-luxury lines which is aimed exclusively at the adult market.
 Whilst children over 12 months old are theoretically allowed on board, this is very much the exception rather than the norm and there is little provided by way of children's facilities or entertainment.